bevacqua/ultramarked/README.md

 ### options.ultralight

 Syntax highlighting powered by [highlight.js](https://github.com/isagalaev/highlight.js), no extra magic.
 Classes are prefixed `hljs` for convenience.
+Note that the `renderer` you choose will be overridden.

 ### options.ultrasanitize

 As of right now, Marked encodes **all** HTML input when `sanitize = true`.
 Set this option to true to use the [AngularJS Sanitizer](https://github.com/angular/angular.js/blob/master/lib/htmlparser/htmlparser.js) sanitizer, tweaked to disallow script and style tags.

+### options.terminal

+Prettifies the code for terminal output!
+Incompatible with `ultralight`, which will be disabled when `terminal` is enabled.
+Also turns off `ultralight`, because color codes.

 ### options.ultrasanitize_pagedown